Sary-Chelek Nature Reserve

 Sary-Chelek natture reserve is located in the Tien-Shan mountains in the Chatkal Range in the Northwest part of Kyrgyzstan and is registered as a World Biosphere Reserve by UNESCO.
 The reserve is named by the Sary-Chelek lake which is about 500 km drive away from Bishkek and 210 km from Jalalabad and at an altitude of 1878 m above sea level.

 The word Sary Chelek translates from the Kyrgyz language as Yellow Bucket and the origin of the name becomes apparent only if you manage to have a look at the valley from the nearby high mountains, late in the summer.
-The Lake is relatively small (length 6,2 km and maximum width only 2,6 km) but yet the largest in the biosphere and is located tightly between conifer, relic fruit and nut forested mountain slopes.
+The Lake is relatively small (length 6,2 km and maximum width only 2,6 km and depth 234 m) but yet the largest in the biosphere and is located tightly between conifer, relic fruit and nut forested mountain slopes.
 The whole area is also unimaginably green during the early summer with the lush vegetation covering the hills.

 Sary-Chelek is one of the most known and also most magnificent lakes in Kyrgyzstan.
 The water in the lake often has a greenish shade of blue and creates unique opportunities for photographs according to the light from the atmosphere.
 There are only two possible entrances to Sary Chelek, one from north and one from south.
 The northern route is only for experienced trekkers through the mountains from Talas side, that meets high mountain passes and deep canyons on the way.